 Contact: Dr. Luke Naeher, PI

-The environmental genomics and toxicology laboratory, Room 300, is a 549 ft2 lab that was renovated with a gift from the Georgia Power Company.
-This lab is equipped with a chemical fume hood, biological safety cabinet, incubators, microscopes and specialized computer tracking equipment for performing toxicological research using the nematode, Caenorhabditis elegans.
-In addition to traditional toxicology work, genomic and toxicogenomic capabilities are also available.
-Pre-PCR methods (DNA/RNA extractions, etc.) are conducted in room 300 using pipettors, centrifuges and other small equipment needed for DNA extraction and setting up PCR reactions.
-PCR and post-PCR experiments are conducted in room 120, an 865 ft2 teaching laboratory, along with room 130, a 205 ft2 research laboratory, with shared instrumentation (e.g., DNA thermocyclers, a real-time PCR system, gel electrophoresis systems, power supplies, centrifuges, freezers and a photodocumentation system).
-EHS researchers also make extensive use of the Georgia Genomics Facility (GGF; a shared core laboratory at UGA with >3500 ft2 of space and >$1.5 M in instrumentation; see: http://dna.uga.edu).
+The environmental genomics laboratory, Room 300, is a 549 ft2 lab that was renovated with a gift from the Georgia Power Company.
+This pre-PCR lab is equipped with a chemical fume hood, biological safety cabinet, incubators, and microscopes.
+Pre-PCR methods (DNA/RNA extractions, sample libraries for next-generation DNA sequencing, etc.) are conducted using pipettors, an OpenTrons robotic workstation, centrifuges and other small equipment needed for DNA extraction and setting up PCR reactions.
+PCR and post-PCR experiments are conducted in room 120, an 865 ft2 teaching laboratory, along with room 130, a 205 ft2 research laboratory, with shared instrumentation (e.g., DNA thermocyclers, a real-time PCR systems, gel electrophoresis systems, power supplies, centrifuges, freezers and a photodocumentation system).
+EHS researchers also make use of the Georgia Genomics and Bioinformatics Core (GGBC; a shared core laboratory at UGA; see: http://dna.uga.edu).

 Contact: Dr. Travis Glenn, PI